#338, (circa 1790-)

 He married Margaret Miller, daughter of John Miller and Margaret (?), at St. Ninian's on Saturday, 3 July 1813 at Stirling.4 John and Margaret Miller became the parents of Margaret Brown on Thursday, 14 May 1818 at Stirling.5,6,7 At this time his occupation was given as farm labourer.5

 John and his wife Margaret emigrated with their six children from Liverpool on 28 February 1839 on the 'Heber'.
-His age was recorded as being 40 years in March 1838 but be was actually 49.
+John age was recorded as being 40 years in March 1838 but other sources suggest that he was as much as 9 years older.
 The ship embarked with 178 emmigrants.
-The family was brought out by Donald McIntyre of Invermein, one of a number of private Scottish emigrant operators who had settled in Australia - he brought out 57 emigrants on the 'Heber', nearly all country people from the Highlands; shepherds and labourers and their families.8,9,10 After a voyage of nearly 6 months John and his wife Margaret arrived at Botany Bay on 27 July 1839 with their children.
+The family was brought out by Donald McIntyre of Invermein, one of a number of private Scottish emigrant operators who had settled in Australia - he brought out 57 emigrants on the 'Heber', nearly all country people from the Highlands; shepherds and labourers and their families.8,9,10 After a voyage of nearly 6 months John and his wife Margaret arrived at Botany Bay, New South Wales, on 27 July 1839 with their children.
 The ship's first port of call had been the Cape of Good Hope, where they embarked a further two passengers.
 They left the Cape on the 28th of May 1839.
 The trip was not without tragedy; 5 children died on the voyage.8,11

-John, as the father of the bride, attended Agnes Brown and John Cameron's wedding at St. Andrew's Scots Presbyterian Church on Thursday, 31 August 1848 at Sydney.12 John (and presumably his spouse Margaret) lived in October 1848 at Balmain.12
+John, as the father of the bride, attended Agnes Brown and John Cameron's wedding at St. Andrew's Scots Presbyterian Church on Thursday, 31 August 1848 at Sydney.12 John (and presumably his spouse Margaret) lived in October 1848 at the Sydney area of Balmain.12

 John died on 13 February 1863 at the Sydney suburb of Balmain of 'decay of age'.3